valerioferretti92/snake/README.md

 # Snake

 Terminal based implementation of the Snake game for Linux, written in C++.
+The code and makefile has recently been adapted for Darwin as well.
+Dependencies installation instructions are provided for *apt* package manager only.

 ### How to play